tonytvo/blog-generator/content/blog/miracle-morning/index.md

 - You will never change your life until you change something you do daily.
 You see, success doesn’t just suddenly occur one day in someone’s life.
 For that matter, neither does failure.
 Each is a process.
 Every day of your life is merely preparation for the next.
 What you become is the result of what you do today.
 In other words . . .YOU ARE PREPARING FOR SOMETHING.

-- The most successful people in life are the ones who settle their critical issues early and manage them daily .
-The earlier you settle the critical issues in your life, the greater your potential for success.

 - When it comes to change, there are really only three kinds of people:
   - Those who don’t know what to do
   - Those who know what to do but don’t do it
   - Those who know what to do and follow-through

+- today is what's really matters.
+  - it's too late for yesterday and we can't depend on tomorrow
+  - 2 ingredients to make today great: decision and discipline
+    - The most successful people in life are the ones who settle (**make decisions**) their critical issues early and manage them daily .
+The earlier you settle the critical issues in your life, the greater your potential for success.
+    - discipline: the earlier we start, the greater the compound effect.
+    - knowing that you're doing your preparation for the future today, gives you the confidence that all will be alright tomorrow.
 # The 12 Daily Practices (Daily Dozen)

+- pick 2 strength areas and one weakness and work on them for 60 days then re-evaluate and move on to something new if you have made significant progress.
+- if the area still needs more work, remain focused on it for another 60 days.
+- never work on more than 3 at a time.
+- repeat the process until the daily become your second to nature.
+- **make your day a masterpiece**

 ## Attitude: Choose and display the right attitudes daily.